-There are 4 diseases you either currently have or are at a higher risk of getting than Covid-19.
+There are 4 diseases you either currently have or are at a higher risk of getting than Covid-19 as an older adult.
 The health and economic impact are felt world-wide amid the current global pandemic.
 Covid-19 has brought the world to it’s knees, and the fear of contraction/infection and complications run wildly out of control.
 While there are legitimate concerns there are other pandemic proportioned diseases you are currently facing and they are getting worse possibly because of the actions you are or aren’t taking right now.

 All of these 4 diseases make getting covid more likely and worse.
 By addressing these diseases head-on, right now will be the best strategy for coping and dealing with this and every other virus and pathogen that comes along.

 According to the CDC, is the leading cause of death in the USA!
 That includes men, women and most races!
 One person dies every 37 seconds due to heart disease.
 In 2017, coronary heart disease-which is the most common type of heart disease, claimed 365,914 lives.
 The numbers have only gone up since then.
 As of this writing, this number which grows each year is still higher than the global death count for covid-19.
 Covid will go away, but heart disease is getting worse.

 Here are some risk factors that can lead to heart disease:

 - high blood pressure

 - high cholesterol

 - excessive alcohol usage

 The CDC also says that just about half (47%) the US adult population have the first 3 risk factors.